Peterpiotr/siguren-documentation/docs/source/maintenance/mechanical/mandatory-warnings.rst

 Never place your hands inside the Motosuiveur® Unit, unless you are sure that it is impossible to rotate the shaft.

-Never rotate the Motosuiveur® Unit if the maintenance door is open or/and if the protection cover of the torque limiter is removed.
+Never rotate the Motosuiveur® Unit if the maintenance door is open or/and if the protection cover of the MS Torque Limiter is removed.

 Do not modify Motosuiveur® System!
 Any modification of the kinematic chain increasing the inertias, the limiter adjustments or the maximum speeds can be dangerous.